alexander-eriksson-dev/rock-paper-scissors/README.md

 ✅ A webpage containing a simple rock, paper, scissors game

-✅ Built using knowledge from the previous lessons
+✅ Built using Javascript and CSS knowledge from the previous lessons

 ❌ Optimized for smaller screens